-Financial aid applicant: Any applicant who submits any one of the institutionally required financial aid applications/forms, such as the FAFSA.

-Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, unsubsidized, private, etc.; excluding parent loans) while the student was enrolled at an institution.
-Student loans co-signed by a parent are assumed to be the responsibility of the student and should be included.

-Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for which the institution determines the recipient.

-Financial need: As determined by your institution using the federal methodology and/or your institution's own standards.

-Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to qualify.
-This includes both institutional and non-institutional student aid (grants, jobs, and loans).

-Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for which a student must have financial need to qualify.

-Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate financial need to qualify.

-Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
-When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-based aid.

-Note: Suggested order of precedence for counting non-need money as need-based:
+Financial aid applicant: Any applicant who submits any one of the institutionally required financial aid Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for Financial need: As determined by your institution using the federal methodology and/or your institution's Need-based aid: College-funded or college-administered award from institutional, state, federal, or other Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other Need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from Note: Suggested order of precedence for counting non-need money as need-based:

-1. Non-need institutional grants
+- 1. Non-need institutional grants

-6. Non-need outside grants

 - 2. Non-need tuition waivers

+- Non-need outside grants

-- 7. Non-need student loans
+Non-need student loans

 - 3. Non-need athletic awards

 - 8. Non-need parent loans

+9. Non-need work

-- 4. Non-need federal grants5.
-Non-need state grants
+- 4. Non-need federal grants

-- 9. Non-need work
+- 5. Non-need state grants

-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.

-Private student loans: A nonfederal loan made by a lender such as a bank, credit union or private lender used to pay for up to the annual cost of education, less any financial aid received.

-External scholarships and grants: Scholarships and grants received from outside (private) sources that students bring with them (e.g., Kiwanis, National Merit scholarships).
-The institution may process paperwork to receive the dollars, but it has no role in determining the recipient or the dollar amount Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid awards.
+Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a Private student loans: A nonfederal loan made by a lender such as a bank, credit union or private lender External scholarships and grants: Scholarships and grants received from outside (private) sources that Work study and employment: Federal and state work study aid, and any employment packaged by your